Homeschool

 You can use whatever you have available or that’s easy to find.
 This was also a great opportunity for a few of the kids to try a couple of things they’d never eaten before.

 We really packed in a lot of space and galaxy activities during our 5 days of camp.
-Some of the activities didn’t quite make my posts but I wanted to mention them anyways to plant the seed in your brain in case you want to do them!
+Some of the activities didn’t quite make my posts but I wanted to mention them anyway to plant the seed in your brain in case you want to do them!
 Here they are:

 1. Galaxy Slime!
 Our slime didn’t turn out too well.
 We used a recipe I googled but will try a different one if we ever do it again.
 This recipe was saline solution, glue, and baking soda.
 Plus we added some little pieces of colored foil to spice up the galaxies.